bast/help-with-supercomputers/talk.md

 hi,

-I am not sure I wrote to the right support line but what I am looking for is a virtual machine where we can install a PHP web service with a MySQL database behind it.
+I am not sure I wrote to the right support line but what I am looking for is a virtual machine where we can install a PHP web server with a MySQL database behind it.

 What we have in mind is to set up a service where we can share the data from